NZMSA/2023-Phase-1/README.md

 ## Submission

 To complete Phase 1 and submit evidence of your completion:
-1. Complete all the Microsoft Learn modules listed in the content schedule above
+1. Complete all the Microsoft Learn modules listed in the schedule above
 2. Download all the key tools listed below
 3. Log in to your Microsoft account and take a full-page screenshot of the Microsoft Learn collection that you completed (please complete all the modules if you haven't already).
 - [Software Development collection](https://learn.microsoft.com/en-nz/users/msa-nz/collections/4m8nhoyrwj1555)